 While modern UEFI systems don't have such limitations as listed below, the old PC BIOS generally adds additional constraints for disk partitioning.
 There is a limit to how many "primary" and "logical" partitions a drive can contain.
+Additionally, with pre 1994-98 BIOSes, there are limits to where on the drive the BIOS can boot from.
+More information can be found in the Linux Partition HOWTO, but this section will include a brief overview to help you plan most situations.

-On such old PC BIOS system, "primary" partitions are the original partitioning scheme for PC disks.
+"Primary" partitions are the original partitioning scheme for PC disks.
 However, there can only be four of them.
 To get past this limitation, "extended" and "logical" partitions were invented.
 By setting one of your primary partitions as an extended partition, you can subdivide all the space allocated to that partition into logical partitions.
 You can create up to 60 logical partitions per extended partition; however, you can only have one extended partition per drive.